Nazia Hassan: Philanthropy

 Hassan used her abilities to promote social causes.
-She especially worked for children, youth and women in distress residing in the underprivileged areas of Karachi.
+She worked for children, youth and women in distress residing in the underprivileged areas of Karachi.
 She supported the Inner Wheel Club of India and helped raise funds for it.
-In Pakistan, she established the organization BAN (Battle Against Narcotics) and became an active member of organizations such as Voice of Women, National Youth Organisation (Pakistan).
-She is credited for her part in the introduction of mobile clinics in Lyari Town, to make medicine more accessible to those deprived- and in dire need of it.
+In Pakistan, together with her brother, Zoheb, and British social entrepreneur, Sophia Swire, she established the organization BAN (Battle Against Narcotics) and became an active member of organizations such as Voice of Women, National Youth Organisation (Pakistan).
+She is credited for her part in the introduction of mobile clinics in Lyari Town, to make medicine more accessible to the deprived people.

 Hassan worked with Javed Jabbar, former Information minister, to raise funds for children in Tharparkar and Rajasthan.
-She went to a very large number of schools to hand out toys to poor children and gave talks on the subject of social awareness for the under privileged.
-Hassan never forgot the love and support of all the schools and always spoke about them with great affection.
-The worthy staff and the students of St Joseph's Convent School, Mama Parsi School and many others had gone out of their way to help the cause.
+She went to a large number of schools to hand out toys to poor children and gave talks on the subject of social awareness for the under-privileged.

 In 1991, she joined the United Nations Security Council at the United Nations Headquarters in New York City and worked there for two years.
 In her third year, she offered her services at UNICEF.
 Her social and academic excellence won her a scholarship in Columbia University’s Leadership Program, but she was unable to take up the offer because around this time she was diagnosed with cancer.

 In 2003, Hassan’s parents created the Nazia Hassan Foundation to further their daughter’s efforts to make the world a better place for everyone, regardless of caste, creed and religion; they decided to open school for street children would help in the grooming and education of working street children.

 Death

 Nazia Hassan died of lung cancer in London on 13 August 2000 at the age of 35.
 She had been admitted to the North London Hospice three days earlier when her condition deteriorated.
 She showed signs of mild recovery the day before she died and it was thought that the doctors would allow her to go home.

 The next day, her mother Muniza was called to the hospital where her daughter had started coughing heavily at around 9:15 am.
-She died within minutes of a pulmonary embolism.
-Following a Namaz-e-janaza at Golders Green Crematorium, Nazia was buried at Hendon Cemetery, London (Muslim Section) on 5th September 2000 as per Islamic rites.
-In an interview with The Express Tribune, her brother Zoheb revealed "She died an unhappy person, she died in pain."
+She died within minutes of having a pulmonary embolism.
+Following a funeral prayer at Hendon Mosque, Nazia was buried in the Muslim section of Hendon Cemetery, London on 5 September 2000 as per Islamic rites.
+In an interview with The Express Tribune newspaper, her brother Zoheb revealed "She died an unhappy person, she died in pain".

+Zoheb Hassan said later that she kept the family in the dark about her marriage problems until she was finally divorced days before her death.
+How the family watched her wilt away due to lung cancer, knowing that she wanted to live on for her young son.